Madonna as a gay icon: Selected 20th century forays

-According to The Hollywood Reporter, Madonna began as one of the first "notable" names in the entertainment industry to publicly advocate in response to the HIV/AIDS epidemic in the 1980s.
-The period affected the community or subcultures notably.
-Nerdist's Eric Diaz considered her as "the biggest" and "relevant" among young people talking about these problems when government initially ignored the "thousands of mostly gay men dying of AIDS".
+According to publications such as The Hollywood Reporter and The New Zealand Herald, Madonna began as one of the first "notable" names in the entertainment industry to publicly advocate in response to the HIV/AIDS epidemic in the 1980s.
+Nerdist's Eric Diaz considered her as "the biggest" and "relevant" among young people talking about these problems when government initially ignored the "thousands of mostly gay men dying of AIDS" as per his view.
 At some point, she reportedly described the AIDS as "the worst thing to happen to the world since Hitler".

 Madonna made numerous statements in favor of the community.
 Most notable, in a two-part interview with The Advocate in 1991, she criticized homophobia in the music industry.
 The New York Times critic, Stephen Holden deemed that interview, as an "unprecedented frankness for a major star".
 According to The Advocate themselves, it was the first time a worldwide celebrity did an interview with a national gay magazine.
 Madonna addressed homophobia again during an interview in Good Morning America, saying: "I deal with a lot of issues ... and what I think to be a big problem in the United States and that is homophobia".